nityanandagohain/clanta/README.md

 ### CLANTA

-#### A command Line note taking application for storing tokens,passwords and other small notes.
+#### A command Line note taking application for storing tokens/key,passwords and other small notes.

 #### commands